shadow-robot/polhemus_ros_driver/README.md

 Open a new terminal.
 Start RVIZ (`$ rosrun rviz rviz`).

 1. Global options: change *Fixed Frame* to `polhemus_base`.
+If there are two gloves connected and therefore two sources, they will be names `polhemus_base_0` and `polhemus_base_1`.
 Note that the Polhemus z-frame faces downwards and you need to publish a static transform to flip the orientation e.g. to polhemus_world (cf. example in launch).
 2. Add -> *By display type* -> rviz -> TF.

 # Launch file